lordsutch/georgia-textbook/outline.md

 1. Introduction

-2. Historical development
+2. Historical Development

-    1. Pre-Columbian period
+    1. The Pre-Columbian Period

-    2. Colonial period
+    2. The Colonial Period

         1. Proprietary colony
         2. Crown colony

-    3. Independence thru 1860
+    3. Independence Through 1860

     4. The Civil War and Reconstruction (1861–76)